 Alerts are notifications Paddle sends out after an event occurs.
 They are also a key way of integrating subscription services with Paddle.
-You can subscribe to a wide-range of seller alerts of seller alerts by selecting ‘Alerts’ in the menu on the Vendor Settings page in your dashboard.
+You can subscribe to a wide-range of seller alerts of seller alerts by visiting the Alerts / Webhooks page in your Paddle dashboard.

 You can choose to have alerts sent to you via email, webhook or both.